Christianity and abortion: The Church of England

 The Church of England generally opposes abortion.
 In 1980 it stated that: "In the light of our conviction that the foetus has the right to live and develop as a member of the human family, we see abortion, the termination of that life by the act of man, as a great moral evil.
 We do not believe that the right to life, as a right pertaining to persons, admits of no exceptions whatever; but the right of the innocent to life admits surely of few exceptions indeed."
 The Church also recognizes that in some instances abortion is "morally preferable to any available alternative."

 The Episcopal Church

 The Episcopal Church in the United States of America has taken a nuanced position and has passed resolutions at its triannual General Convention.
 "General Convention resolutions have expressed unequivocal opposition to any legislation abridging a woman's right to make an informed decision about the termination of pregnancy, as well as the pain and possible support that may be needed for those making difficult life decisions."
-The ECUSA also condemns violence against abortion clinics.
+The Episcopal Church also condemns violence against abortion clinics.
+However, the Church has stated that it is morally opposed to "abortion as a means of birth control, family planning, sex selection, or any reason of mere convenience.”

-Anglicans for Life, previously known as National Organization of Episcopalians for Life (N.O.E.L.), was founded in 1966 by Bishop Joseph Meakin Harte in Arizona and is a para-church organization working for anti-abortion issues.